 A roost, a waterer, and some straw finish off the run.

 The finishing touch to the whole project might be the look in a grandchild’s eyes as she communes with Aggie for the first time.

-We added trim boards to the front of the nest boxes to give the girls an easy way in an out.
+We added trim boards to the front of the nest boxes to give the girls an easy way in and out.

-Gusset supports fabricated from scrap 2x4 & ¾” CDX are screwed to the wall studs and support both the roost and “poop board”.
+Gusset supports fabricated from scrap 2x4 & ¾” CDX is screwed to the wall studs and supports both the roost and “poop board”.
 In the background, above the chick door, is the ceramic heater.

-The artist in the family adorned the interior with wildflowers and grasses to break-up all of white and give the coop the right feel.
+The artist in the family adorned the interior with wildflowers and grasses to break up all of the white and give the coop the right feel.